-The Campus Vice President shall recommend non-contract staff to the President for approval.
-Upon approval of the President, employment shall be considered probationary for 12 consecutive months.
+A Vice President shall recommend non-contract personnel to the President for approval.
+Upon approval of the President, employment shall be considered probationary for twelve (12) consecutive months.

-In employing persons, the College shall follow the appropriate Federal and State guidelines regarding qualifications and equal opportunity.
+In employing personnel, the College shall follow the appropriate Federal and State guidelines regarding qualifications and equal opportunity.